Montana-Media-Arts/webDesignFall2024/_docs/topic-13/02-html5/page-01.md

 **Detecting device orientation**

 Get the information when the device on which the browser runs changes orientation.
-This can be used as an input device (e.g., to make games that react to the position of the device) or to adapt the layout of a page to the orientation of the screen (portrait or landscape).
+This can be used as an input device (e.g., to make games that react to the device's position) or to adapt the layout of a page to the orientation of the screen (portrait or landscape).

 ### Styling

-CSS has been extended to be able to style elements in a much more complex way.
-This is often referred as CSS3, though CSS is not a monolithic specification any more and the different modules are not all at level 3: some are at level 1 and others at level 4, with all the intermediate levels covered.
+CSS has been extended to style elements in a much more complex way.
+This is often referred to as CSS3, though CSS is not a monolithic specification any more, and the different modules are not all at level 3: some are at level 1 and others at level 4, with all the intermediate levels covered.

 **New background styling features**

-It is now possible to put shadows on elements using box-shadow, multiple backgrounds, and CSS filters.
+Putting shadows on elements using box-shadow, multiple backgrounds, and CSS filters is now possible.
 You can learn more about these by reading Advanced box effects.

 **More fancy borders**

-Not only it is now possible to use images to style borders, using border-image and its associated longhand properties, but rounded borders are supported via the border-radius property.
+Not only is it now possible to use images to style borders, using border-image and its associated longhand properties, but rounded borders are supported via the border-radius property.

 **Animating your style**

-Using CSS Transitions to animate between different states or using CSS Animations to animate parts of the page without a triggering event, you can now control mobile elements on your page.
+Using CSS Transitions to animate between different states or CSS Animations to animate parts of the page without a triggering event, you can now control mobile elements on your page.

 **Typography improvement**

-Authors have better control to reach better typography.
-They can control text-overflow and hyphenation, but also can add a shadow to it or control more precisely its decorations.
-Custom typefaces can be downloaded and applied thanks to the new @font-face at-rule.
+Authors now have greater control over typography, allowing them to manage text overflow, hyphenation, and even apply shadows or more precise decorations.
+Additionally, custom typefaces can be downloaded and applied using the new @font-face at-rule.

 **New presentational layouts**

-In order to improve the flexibility of designs, two new layouts have been added: the CSS multi-column layouts and CSS flexible box layout.
+Two new layouts have been added to improve the flexibility of designs: the CSS multi-column layouts and CSS flexible box layout.